Fifteen Ways to Save on Fuel, While Being a General Nuisance and Road Menace.

 - If you can, park atop a hill or on a ski ramp, so you can get the car rolling without using any gas at all.
 Avoid any catapult device unless you are very skilled and traffic is light

 - Don't waste gas by revving your engine when you start, or by stomping down on the pedal.
 Your gas pedal should barely notice you are adding foot pressure to it.
-Place two or three grapes or a chocolate cupcake between your foot and the pedal to moderate pressure.
+Place two or three grapes or a generously frosted cupcake between your foot and the pedal to moderate pressure.
 This means you will start out at less than walking speed and gradually increase to 10 mph in the first several minutes, slowly bringing the rate up.
 If the grapes break, or frosting squishes out, you are pushing too hard.

 - An alternative to the above suggestion is to follow your 106 year-old neighbor to the store.
 He uses the grapes.

 - Avoid stop-and-go driving.
 Once you get rolling you want momentum to do most of the work.
 Use brakes only in life-threatening conditions.

 - Fill your tank only about half full.
 This has three advantages.
 The first is weight reduction.
 A gallon of fuel weighs about eight pounds.
 The second advantage is that it will delude you into thinking that you are not paying as much, even if you fuel up twice as often.
 The third is you will occasionally run out of gas and need to get someone to push you to the station.
 This can save a lot; your car uses no fuel when being pushed.